 In hindsight, this was the first drop of a giant bomb that would rock the scientific world, but at the time, that was less clear.
-The tone was of the papers was understated, the reader of the papers was probably dull (indeed, Busk was famous for being quite dull), and the president of the society later remarked that “the year which has passed has not, indeed, been marked by any of those striking discoveries which at once revolutionize, so to speak, the department of science on which they bear…” It wouldn’t be until the following year that Darwin would publish his landmark Origin of Species (November 1859).
+The tone was of the papers was understated, the reader of the papers was probably dull (indeed, Busk was famous for being quite dull), and the president of the society later remarked that “the year which has passed has not, indeed, been marked by any of those striking discoveries which at once revolutionize, so to speak, the department of science on which they bear…” It wouldn’t be until the following year that Darwin would publish his landmark Origin of Species.
 All the while, Wallace was still completely oblivious, working in the remote jungles, trying to avoid malaria and collect butterflies.

-Conclusion + remaining questions
+Conclusion and remaining questions

 If you’ve been following along, you’ll notice that this entire episode unfolded rather quickly, beginning on June 18th, and resolving on July 1st.
-This may not sound rapid in the era of instant communication and interwebs, but in 1858–with snail mail and the complexities of scientific societies–this was quite speedy.
-This rapid pace shows how important this issue was to Darwin and his friends.
+This may not sound rapid in the era of instant communication and interwebs, but in 1858—with snail mail and the complexities of scientific societies—this was quite speedy.
+The rapid pace shows how important this issue was to Darwin and his friends.
 It was something they wanted to resolve as quickly as possible.

 But what of Wallace?
 He had no say in any of this, he was completely oblivious.
 Only when he returned from the archipelago years later did he learn what had happened.
 Was he upset?
 Did he feel robbed?
 Or was he grateful that scientific men valued his theory?
-We don’t know, honestly, Wallace never really said much on the issue.
-He did become, however, a lifelong correspondent and friend or Darwin’s, and was incredibly loyal to him throughout his life–even publishing a book titled Darwinism.
+We don’t know, honestly, Wallace never explicitly said much on the issue.
+He did become, however, a lifelong correspondent and friend or Darwin’s, and was incredibly loyal to him throughout his life—even publishing a book titled Darwinism.

 It’s hard to know what really happened, and questions of scientific priority are troubling and complicated.
 It is understandable that Darwin didn’t want to see his life’s work slip away, right?
 As historians, it is not our job to pass judgment on our historical subjects, as they were just imperfect humans living in a given place and time trying to make the best with what they had.
 That said, I do find it interesting to wonder what really went down.
 Science writer David Quammen wrapped this issue up well in his book on Wallace, stating “Darwin himself had behaved weakly and selfishly at best; how we may have behaved at worst, we don’t know.”

-As I see it, the important thing to take away here is not a judgment of Darwin or a pity of Wallace necessarily.
+As I see it, the important thing to take away here is not a judgment of Darwin or a pity of Wallace, necessarily.
 Instead, as Quammen argues, the important message is that “amid all the uncertainty and the dark suppositions, at least this part of the conventional version is correct: It was the aftermath of a whopping coincidence.”
-These two men stumbled upon the same idea despite living somewhat different lives and only knowing eachother in passing.
+These two men stumbled upon the same idea despite living somewhat different lives and only knowing each other in passing.
 That is truly amazing.